AS 4100:2020

 Verification

-The engine is benchmarked against 58 independent test cases from the Steel Structures Sample Worked Problems, the Design Manual by Kirke and Al-Jamel, and STAAD.Pro verification cases, with an average difference of 0.11%.
+The engine is benchmarked against 60 independent test cases from the Steel Structures Sample Worked Problems, the Design Manual by Kirke and Al-Jamel, ASI/ATM Design Capacity Tables, and independent benchmark cases, with an average difference of 0.17%.